 Rena’s legacy lives on in the Rena Roseman Memorial Fund, which enables Rena and her husband Elliot to continue fighting the good fight for animals.
-Following the groundbreaking release of a COK investigation of an aquaculture facility, the fund launched a generous matching campaign with the goal to raise $100k by the end of the year.
+Following the groundbreaking release of an Animal Outlook investigation of an aquaculture facility, the fund launched a generous matching campaign, allowing Animal Outlook’s supporters’ generous dollars to go twice as far.

-Erica Meier is the President of Compassion Over Killing
+Erica Meier is the President of Animal Outlook

 Making a “Rena Difference”

 My wife of 31 years, Rena Roseman, collapsed suddenly on her 63rd birthday, the night of November 2, 2018.
 Not to be melodramatic, but since “Rena” is the Hebrew word for “joy”, you could literally say that joy went out of my life that night.

 Yes, she had so much more to live, and to give.
 However, this article is not to mourn, but rather to celebrate what she accomplished for animals, and her legacy, and what it may mean for you.
 For Rena, it took four steps: a transition period, a decision to focus, a serious commitment, and a lifelong legacy — and you may be somewhere along this spectrum too!

 Rena was not flashy.
 She was not the type to stand up and give a speech, or rally people to the animal cause in a public way.
 Rather, she was a quiet ambassador for animals, changing minds and raising the awareness of those around her, and choosing just a few organizations to on which to focus her time and her giving.